-Minister of International Relations and Co-operation of the Republic of South Africa
+Minister of International Relations and Cooperation of the Republic of South Africa

 |Profile: Ms Maite Nkoana-Mashabane

 After the unbanning of the ANC in 1990, she served the party in various structures, including the ANC Women's League (ANCWL) and actively participated in the relaunch of the ANCWL in the country.

-Ms Nkoana-Mashabane was elected as a Member of the Parliament from 1994 to 1995.
+Ms Nkoana-Mashabane was elected as a Member of Parliament from 1994 to 1995.
 In 1995, she was appointed High Commissioner to Malaysia, servicing the Philippines and Brunei (1995 to 1999).

-In 2005, she was appointed Member of the Executive Council (MEC) for Limpopo Government and Housing.
+In 2005, she was appointed Member of the Executive Council (MEC) for Limpopo’s Department of Government and Housing.
 During her term, the department won the National Govan Mbeki Housing Award for “Best Provincial Housing Department in South Africa, 2008”.